On Actors and Deepfakes

 Last month, a deepfake video with a message of surrender was uploaded to a hacked Ukrainian website.
 This was the first real attempt at using a deepfake for purposes of terrorism and political gain.
 There will be many more to come.

-Citizens were rightfully terrified, and urged their governments to restrict use of AI-generated “synthetic media” — though outright bans might not even be possible or effective [1].
-In fact, the best way to fight back against higher-quality attempts will be actors taking control over powerful AI tools while defending their likeness.
+Citizens were rightfully terrified, and in many countries urged their governments to restrict AI-generated “synthetic media” — though outright bans might not even be possible let alone effective [1].
+In fact, the best way to fight back against higher-quality attempts will be using AI, with actors taking control of their likeness.

 Is this new?
 Should we be alarmed?
 Or does society grow accustomed to fakes — just like photoshopped images and fake news?
 Do we ban the printing press or Adobe suite?
 In a few years, people will be able to make deepfakes quickly and easily on their phone.
 There’s no way it can be completely controlled, but it can be benefitted from and monitored.
 The term already has negative connotations based on misuse, with it lately rebranded as “digital humans” and “virtual acting” performances.